 1729 Grand Stewards first appointed.

-1730 Duke of Norfolk, Grand Master, presented sword of Gustavus Adolphus to Grand
+1730 Duke of Norfolk, Grand Master, presented sword of Gustavus Adolphus to Grand Lodge.

 1751 Atholl or Ancient Grand Lodge formed.

-1765 HRH Prince Edward Augustus, Duke of York and Albany, initiated, 27 July.
+1765 HRH Prince Edward Augustus, Duke of York and Albany, initiated, 27th July.

-1766 HRH Prince William Henry, 1st Duke of Gloucester and Edinburgh, initiated, passed
+1766 HRH Prince William Henry, 1st Duke of Gloucester and Edinburgh, initiated, passed and raised, 16th February.

 1767 HRH Prince Henry Frederick, Duke of Cumberland and Strathearn, initiated, passed and raised, 16th February.
 Charter of Compact under which the Grand Chapter was constituted, signed 22nd July.

 1771 3rd Duke of Atholl installed Grand Master, Antient Grand Lodge.